 Syntax

-This function also has dedicated syntax: A reference to a label can be created by typing an @ followed by the name of the label (e.g. = Introduction <intro> can be referenced by typing @intro).
+This function also has dedicated syntax: A "normal" reference to a label can be created by typing an @ followed by the name of the label (e.g. = Introduction <intro> can be referenced by typing @intro).

 #set heading(numbering: "1.")